Jarno Libert

-Jarno Libert (born 2 May 1997) is a Belgian professional footballer who plays for Rochefort in the Belgian National Division 1.
+Jarno Libert (born 2 May 1997) is a Belgian footballer who plays as a centre back for Rochefort.

+Club career

 Libert made his professional debut for OH Leuven on 12 August 2017 in the away match against Roeselare when he was subbed on for Jovan Kostovski.
 Libert scored the consolation goal on his debut as OH Leuven lost 3–1.